the Nutrient Optimiser Score

 The horizontal axis is my proportion of the recommended daily intake per day that I achieved for each of these nutrients.

 The nutrients are then sorted to show the nutrients that I am getting less of at the top.
 The ones that I am getting plenty of are at the bottom.
 By continuing to focus on the nutrients towards the top of the chart we de-emphasise the nutrients we are getting plenty of.

 Comparing apples to oranges?

-The problem with comparing my profile with someone else’s is that being bigger, I could just eat more food to get more nutrients and this.
+The problem with comparing my nutrient profile with someone else’s is that I could just eat more food to get more nutrients.
 This would penalise someone who is smaller or who is trying to restrict their energy intake to lose body fat.
-We would be comparing apples and oranges!
+It would be comparing apples and oranges!

 Normalising to RDI / 2000 calories

 In order to usefully compare my nutrient density with someone else’s, we need to bring my nutrient intake back to an equivalent amount of nutrients per unit of energy.
 To do this we normalise to nutrients per 2000 calories.

 During the three weeks that these foods were logged, I was consuming an average of 1567 calories per day.
 So to remove the influence of food quantity we normalise intake to RDI / 2000 calories.

 The chart below shows my nutrients from the chart above factored up by 2000 / 1567.

 Now we have normalised my nutrients to 2000 calories per day, the Nutrient Score calculated by simply taking the area to the left of the line at 300% line that is filled, which in my case is 90%.